sdaps/sdaps/README.md

 just scan them in, let sdaps run over them, and let it create a report with the results.

+The main LaTeX class is also available on CTAN (https://ctan.org/pkg/sdaps) and may also be installed directly, e.g. using a LaTeX distribution like TeX Live.
+Please check whether you can install it that way, and if not choose the `--build-tex` or `--install-tex` for building/installing SDAPS.

 ## Requirements